 Get Some Me Time

-Make sure you schedule some me time during the festive season – it will help you to relax and feel refreshed.
+Make sure you schedule some me time during the festive season – it will help you to relax and feel rebalanced.
 A brisk walk will burn off excess adrenaline, and the clean country/beach air will make you feel revitalised.
-Listen to soothing music to help calm your mind and body, or book a massage, reflexology or spa treatment to rebalance and ground you.
+Use some calming festive essential oils such as frankincense and orange in your oil burner or aromatherapy diffuser jewellery, listen to soothing music to help calm your mind and body, or book a massage, reflexology or spa treatment to rebalance and ground you.

 Most importantly, try not to focus on making sure everything is perfect; relax, have fun and enjoy the magic of Christmas!